sergmain/metaheuristic-docs/p/full-installation.md

 mh.processor.dir=./mh-processor
 ```

+> - For mysql Connect/J 5.7 the value zeroDateTimeBehavior must be zeroDateTimeBehavior=convertToNull
+> - for version 8.x correct value is zeroDateTimeBehavior=CONVERT_TO_NULL

 This config file is for installation with mysql.
 If you are using postgresql, you need to uncomment section for postgresql and comment out for mysql one.